centreon/centreon-archived/doc/en/migration/upgradetoCentreon18.10.rst

 Prerequisites
 *************

-The following precedure only applies to migration from a Centreon 3.4 platform installed on a 64-bit GNU/Linux distribution.
+The following procedure only applies to migration from a Centreon 3.4 platform installed on a 64-bit GNU/Linux distribution other than CentOS or Red Hat 7.
 Here are the system requirements:

 +-----------------+---------+
 | Components      | Version |